MikeyBurkman/derp-ninja/README.md

 SSH is included with Git, so if on Windows, adding the Git bin directory to your path should be sufficient.

 Do `vagrant up`
 This will download/start the VM and install all NPM/Bower dependencies.
 It may take 10-15 minutes.
+The dependencies will only be downloaded the first time you start the VM.
+On subsequent times, `vagrant up` should be quick.

 Do `vagrant ssh`.
 This will SSH into the VM.
 Now start both frontend and backend servers by doing `gulp serve:all`.